ilanitb16/Android-App/README.md

 # Project Name: Android App Development

 ## Overview:
 This project aims to develop a social media application for Android devices using Java for the Android version.
 The application will allow users to register, log in, view a feed of posts, interact with posts (like, share, comment), and manage their profiles.
 The app allows users to mimic basic features of the Facebook social media platform.
-In this part we integrated mongoDB and allowed the project to function with a working server written on node.js.
+In this part I integrated mongoDB and allowed the project to function with a working server written on node.js.

-The branch PART 3 was made specifically to store this part of the project.

 ## Features:
 - User authentication (register, log in, log out)